 Among these areas are the Barracks of Magdeburg, a short distance southwards on Tyršova, in the dwelling where the autonomous ghetto council based its’ offices.
-Exhibitions document the culture of camp life, and describe the artists, writers and musicians who carried on working constructively.
+Exhibitions document the culture of camp life and describe the artists, writers and musicians who worked constructively.

-Other exhibitions feature the reconstructing of a female dormitory and the graphic pictures of existence in the packed ghetto.
-Lots of artists who paid to make these were executed in the Small Fortress for being perpetrators of a ‘propaganda of horror’ with their drawings that were too realistic.
+Other exhibitions feature the reconstruction of a female dormitory and the graphic pictures of existence in the packed ghetto.
+Many artists who paid to make these were executed in the Small Fortress for being perpetrators of a ‘propaganda of horror’ with their too realistic drawings.